IzanamiiDevv/NumberSystem-Converter/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- This project was inspired by [add source of inspiration if any].
-- Special thanks to [mention anyone you'd like to thank for their contributions or inspiration].

 ---

 Feel free to customize this template to better fit your project's specific details and requirements.